TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/pull_resources.md

 only consider the specified regions for variant calling.
 In human and mouse mode the following files can be found in this directory:

 * `ref_exome.bed`: The exonic intervals extended by `intron-slop` (default: 20) bases defined in the config file.
-The file was generated by selecting the exons from the annotation GTF with the `basic` tag.
+The file was generated by selecting the exons from the annotation GTF with the tag defined in exome_transcript_definition.

-In human mode, the following files are additionally in this directory:
+In human mode, the [Twist](https://www.twistbioscience.com/resources/data-files/twist-exome-20-bed-files) exome bed files are additionally in this directory:

 * `twist_refseq.bed`: Exome capture kit `Twist_Exome_RefSeq_targets_hg38.bb` downloaded from UCSC exomeProbesets transformed into bed file using `ucsc-bigbedtobed` version 469
 * `twist_core_exome.bed`: Exome capture kit `Twist_Exome_Target_hg38.bb` downloaded from UCSC exomeProbesets transformed into bed file using `ucsc-bigbedtobed` version 469